LFalch/fellestrekk/games/arsehole.md

 - 3-9: the number cards from 3-9 have their usual value.
 - J-K, A: The picture cards have their numeric values (11, 12 and 13) and then the ace comes after.
 - 2: 2 is the highest number card.
-- 10, J: 10s and Jokers are Sweeper cards.
+- 10, Joker: 10s and Jokers are Sweeper cards.
 Some variations allow the Joker to counter-Sweep a 10.

 ## Keywords